dongxiao/MPC-RiskStratification/README.md

   <br/><br/>
   To simulate network latency or traffic bandwidth, use the Linux *tc* commands, or utilities contributed by github members such as https://gist.github.com/bidulock/11233356  <br/>

-  Running time are 143 seconds and 1253 seconds respectively in simulated a WAN setting (48ms latency, 50MBps bandwidth), the experiments were performed on a system has an Intel i7-8750H 2.2 GHz CPU.
+  Running time are 143 seconds and 1253 seconds respectively in simulated a WAN setting (96ms round trip latency, 50MBps bandwidth), the experiments were performed on a system has an Intel i7-8750H 2.2 GHz CPU.